Blog What Is Parenthood Planning?

 Addressing these topics helps you to:

-• make better decisions about whether to be a parent as well as when and how;
+• make better decisions both about whether to be a parent, and about when and how;

 • make big changes in your life that may require months or years, but which set you up for success; and